Domestic market growing at a steady 9-10 per cent run rate offset by persistent challenges in US generics - Express Pharma

 Domestic market growing at a steady 9-10 per cent run rate offset by persistent challenges in US generics

-The pharma sector continued to show divergent trends in 2019 with domestic market growing at a steady 9-10 per cent run rate offset by persistent challenges in US generics.
-Most of the domestic focussed companies saw healthy traction in revenues on back of market tailwinds.
-The US business has proved to be a tough task for yet another year as, although price erosion flattened out at 5-6 per cent vs steeper fall in earlier years, structural headwinds still persist namely growth on an ever expanding base.
+The pharma sector continued to show divergent trends in 2019 with the domestic market growing at a steady 9-10 percent run rate offset by persistent challenges in US generics.
+Most of the domestic focussed companies saw healthy traction in revenues on the back of market tailwinds.
+The US business has proved to be a tough task for yet another year as, although price erosion flattened out at 5-6 percent vs steeper fall in earlier years, structural headwinds still persist namely growth on an ever-expanding base.

 Aurobindo Pharma remained under pressure as FDA risks on key sites like Unit IV and VII outweighed solid earnings progress through the year.
-Biosimilars approvals gained traction in US as FDA catches up with rising biosimilar penetration in Europe; Biocon reaped rewards for its biosimilar investment in partnership with Mylan as it launched Trastuzumab biosimilar which would drive traction for Biocon biologics, the carved out subsidiary, in 2020.
-Looking forward to 2020, we reckon pharma themes would not change as outlook on US generics remains cautious and we would choose to bet on company specific triggers coupled with positive bias towards domestic focused companies.
-A look at companies that have built the foundation for growth show that Alembic Pharma would be poised for an upturn especially in H2 FY21 as it becomes a play on monetisation of large capex and R&D incurred in the past two years.
+Biosimilars approvals gained traction in the US as FDA catches up with rising biosimilar penetration in Europe; Biocon reaped rewards for its biosimilar investment in partnership with Mylan as it launched Trastuzumab biosimilar which would drive traction for Biocon biologics, the carved out subsidiary, in 2020.
+Looking forward to 2020, we reckon pharma themes would not change as an outlook on US generics remains cautious and we would choose to bet on company-specific triggers coupled with a positive bias towards domestic-focused companies.
+A look at companies that have built the foundation for growth shows that Alembic Pharma would be poised for an upturn especially in H2 FY21 as it becomes a play on the monetisation of large Capex and R&D incurred in the past two years.